VNG-Realisatie/nlx/docs/docs/use-nlx/enable-transaction-logs.md

 ## Before you start

-- Make sure you read our [try NLX](../try-nlx/setup-your-environment) guide.
+- Make sure you read our one of our Try NLX guides.
 - Make sure you have installed a recent version of [Docker Compose](https://docs.docker.com/compose/install/).
 - Make sure you have installed a recent version of [Git](https://git-scm.com/downloads).